Elizabeth Bennet, Lady Carr (d.1696)

 |Place of origin

 The sitter was the daughter of Sir John Bennet of Dawley, Middlesex and Dorothy Crofts.
-She was married to Sir Robert Carr, 3rd Bt.
-(1636/7-1682), of Aswarby & Sleaford, in 1664, and they had one son, Edward, later 4th Bt. and a daughter, Isabella.
+She was married to Sir Robert Carr, 3rd Bt (1636/7-1682), of Aswarby & Sleaford, in 1664 as his second wife, and they had one son, Edward, later 4th Bt and a daughter, Isabella.

 This picture is clearly by the same hand as, and the pendant to, the portrait of her husband, Sir Robert Carr, 3rd Baronet, which is also at Ickworth.
 It is only the mistake in the inscription, of calling her Isabella – the name of her sister-in-law and of her daughter – rather than Elizabeth (though ‘Isabella’ is, in fact, only the Romance language form of ‘Elizabeth’), that has led to subsequent confusion over her identity.